An Obscure Widow’s Timeless Gift

 III.
 Applications on Sacrificial Giving

-So some applications on spiritual sacrificial giving.
+Alright, so some applications on spiritual sacrificial giving.
 First, if I can just say to you who have come here this morning, who are not yet Christians or walked in here not yet Christians.
-What I want to say is God's not calling on you to give sacrificially to him, he wants to give sacrificially to you.
+What I want to say is God's not calling on you to give sacrificially to him; he wants to give sacrificially to you.
 And as a matter of fact, we can say to all of us, none of us will ever out-give God, ever.
-God did not spare his son, his only son, whom he loved but gave him up for us all.
-And we're not going to out-give, sacrificial out-give Jesus because Jesus said, "Greater love has no one than this that he laid down his life for his friends."
+God did not spare his Son, his only Son, whom he loved but gave him up for us all.
+And we're not going to out-give, sacrificially out-give Jesus because Jesus said, "Greater love has no one than this that he laid down his life for his friends."
 He laid down his life under the wrath of God for you and me.
 And so what I'm saying to you who came here this morning on the outside looking in, let Jesus serve you, let him sacrifice for you, let him give to you, his life for your sins.
 Trust in him, all you have to do is call on the name of the Lord and he will forgive you.
 And God will lavish grace upon grace, and make you rich.
-He wants to give to you, he doesn't need you to give to him.
+He wants to give to you; he doesn't need you to give to him.
 So we'll start there.

 But if you have already trusted in Christ as your Lord and Savior, then let's learn some lessons on sacrificial giving.
 Ask God to search you and know your heart and know your sacrificial giving patterns.
 Ask him to show you how you're spending your time and your energy and your money.
 What are you spending it on?
 And is there sacrifice?
 Are you giving?
 Are you first giving of yourself to God?
-And then, in conjunction with what he's done for you, than what he's calling on you to give.
+And then, in conjunction with what he's done for you, then what he's calling on you to give.
 And trust God to meet your needs sacrificially.
 That God will meet all of your needs, no matter what you do, how you give.

 And then finally, let's not look down on people who are obscure.
-Let's not look down on the aged, let's not look down on the poor.
+Let's not look down on the aged.
+Let's not look down on the poor.
 Let's not look down on people with special needs, who are born infirm, mentally or physically.
-Let's not look down on anybody because it could very well be that Christ is going to elevate people from all of those categories in ways you can't even imagine and say, “This one and this one and this one gave more than you ever did because of their level of sacrifice.
+Let's not look down on anybody because it could very well be that Christ is going to elevate people from all of those categories in ways you can't even imagine and say, “This one and this one and this one gave more than you ever did because of their level of sacrifice.”
 Let's honor the giving that each other gives and let's give in the pattern that God's called on us to give.
 Close with me in prayer.